 I have gone over many aspects for you to consider when scanning your old family photos.

-This has included a brief mention as to how to prepare for this task.
+This has included a brief mention of how to prepare for this task.

-When scanning your photographs there are a number of choices for you to make.
+When scanning your photographs there are several choices for you to make.